CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 2. In SD Apply, under “Actions”, check the following information sent by the applicant: name, affiliation, role, summary of their research, duration of the research project etc. Check also was the Data Access Agreement (DAA) accepted.
 You can ask for more information from the applicant if necessary.

 3. Next, you can decide if the application is approved or rejected.
-Please give a motivation in the “Add comments” field in the “Approve or reject” field.
+Please give a motivation in the “Add comments” field in the “Approve or reject” section.
 The final decision is sent to the applicant with information on how the dataset can be accessed using SD Desktop.

 !!! note
     Every action is recorded in SD Apply (e.g. previous applications from the same applicant are available).